 - At the discretion of Library staff, users may be asked to leave Library facilities if the users' behaviour is incompatible with University or Library policies.

 - At the discretion of the Library or University Administration, Library users may be banned from Library facilities for non-compliance with policies and established conditions of use of the Library resources, facilities and equipment.

 - Students cannot graduate or obtain transcripts if they have outstanding Library charges.

 - Students' failure to comply with Library policies and established practice may be referred to the AMS/SPGS judicial process or to other jurisdictions as outlined in the Queen's University Code of Conduct.

-Sanctions imposed by Library staff can be appealed, first through discussion with the Associate University Librarian or the University Librarian.
+- Sanctions imposed by Library staff can be appealed, first through discussion with the Vice-Provost and University Librarian, or the Associate University Librarians.

-Students and other members of the Queen's community can appeal decisions through the normal appeal process outlined in the Queen's University Senate Policy on Student Appeals, Rights & Discipline.
+- Students and other members of the Queen's community can appeal decisions through the process outlined in the Queen's University Senate Policy on Student Appeals, Rights & Discipline.

 - Members of the public can appeal decisions made by the Library Administration to the Senate Library Committee.